-15. This custom was from great antiquity more accustomed ever familiar with the Athenians, than any other of the rest of Greece.
-For in the time of Cecrops and the first kings, down to Theseus, the inhabitants of Attica had their several boroughs, and therein their common halls2 and their governors; and, unless same conclusion is adopted by Goeller.7 for honour's cause and service, were allowed diet, and wherein Vesta was worshipped, and a light continually burned; so that some thence derive the name, making πρυτανείον quasi πυρος ταμείον.
-The Prytaneium (the mark of an independent society) has been termed by Pollux (ix.
-40) ἐστία τῆς ^{1 [&}quot; Was attended with great difficulty": Goeller: that is, owing to the great number that had to remove.7 2 πρυτανεῖα.
-Guild halls, places where those that administered the state did meet: where also some, they were in fear of some danger, went not to the king1 for advice, but every city administered their own affairs and deliberated by themselves.
+15. This custom was from great antiquity more familiar with the Athenians, than any other of the rest of Greece.
+For in the time of Cecrops and the first kings, down to Theseus, the inhabitants of Attica had their several boroughs, and therein their common halls2 and their governors; and, unless they were in fear of some danger, went not to the king1 for advice, but every city administered their own affairs and deliberated by themselves.
 And some of them had also their particular wars; as the Eleusinians, who joined with Eumolpus against Erectheus.
-But after Theseus came to the king-Theseus first dom, one who besides his wisdom was also a man brought the inhabitants of of very great power, he not only set good order in Attica to make Athens their the country in other respects, but also dissolved capital city. the councils and magistracies of the rest of the towns; and assigning them all one hall and one council-house, brought them all to cohabit2 in the city that now is; and constrained them, enjoying their own as before, to use this one for their city, which (now when they all paid their duties to it) grew great, and was by Theseus so delivered to posterity.
-And from that time to this day, the Athenians keep a holiday at the public charge to the goddess, and call it Syncecia.
+But after Theseus came to the kingdom, one who besides his wisdom was also a man of very great power, he not only set good order in the country in other respects, but also dissolved the councils and magistracies of the rest of the towns; and assigning them all one hall and one council-house, brought them all to cohabit2 in the city that now is; and constrained them, enjoying their own as before, to use this one for their city, which (now when they all paid their duties to it) grew great, and was by Theseus so delivered to posterity.
+And from that time to this day, the Athenians keep a holiday at the public charge to the goddess, and call it Synecia.
 That which is now the citadel, and the part which is to the south of the citadel, was before this time the city.
-II.
-YEAR 1.
-A. C. 431.
-OL.
-87. 1.
+An argument whereof is this; that the temples of the gods are all set either in the citadel itself; or if without, yet in that quarter: as that of Jupiter Olympius, and of Apollo Pythius 1, and of Tellus, and of Bacchus 2 in Limnæ; (in honour of whom the old Bacchanals were 3 celebrated on the twelfth day of the month Athesterion, according as the Ionians who are derived from Athens, do still observe them); besides other ancient temples situate in the same part.
+Moreover, they served themselves with water for the best uses of the fountain, which, now the Nine-pipes, built so by the tyrants 4, was formerly, when the springs were open, called Callirhoe, and was near.
+And from the old custom, before marriages and other holy rites they ordain the use of the same water to this day.
+And the citadel, from the ancient habitation of it, is also by the Athenians still called the city.